Outline public history - Simon GrantThis is a general-purpose chronology of main public events. Alternatively please see my professional CV. |

 1979–1981 | Teaching Physics, Chemistry, etc. Wychwood School, Oxford. | |

-1980 | A few seconds of human-powered flight in the Newbury Manflier at Greenham Common airfield; first marriage. | |
+1980 | A few seconds of human-powered flight as one of two pilots in the Newbury Manflier at Greenham Common airfield; first marriage. | |

 1981–1982 | Tutoring in physics and maths, Oxford.
 First child born.
 Volunteer with Education Otherwise | |

-1982–1986 | Self-employed tutor, hypnotherapist; house and home making; in Gwynedd, Wales.
-A rich and curious phase of my life.
-Second and third children born. | |
+1982–1986 | Self-employed tutor, hypnotherapist; home making, amateur building and groundwork; in Gwynedd, Wales.
+Second and third children born. | ![]() |

-1987 | with what was the CSM Faculty, Bristol Polytechnic, England (now the University of the West of England) Postgraduate Diploma in Information Technology, passed with distinction. | ![]() |
+1987 | Postgraduate Diploma in Information Technology, passed with distinction, with what was the CSM Faculty, Bristol Polytechnic, England (now the University of the West of England) | |

 1987–1990 | University of Strathclyde, Glasgow, Scotland.
 Department of Computer Science. (now CIS).
 PhD, "Modelling Cognitive Aspects of Complex Control Tasks", with the Scottish HCI Centre supervised by Terry Mayes, passed January 1991.
 Sang with the University Chamber Choir. | ![]() |

-1990 → | Became a member of the Religious Society of Friends (Quakers) | |
+1990 → | Became a member of the Religious Society of Friends (Quakers) initially in Glasgow. | |

 1990 | University of Strathclyde.
 Six weeks as a research assistant working for Mike Kibby on the SAFE project (DELTA project P7061); wrote report "SLIM 3: Human-Computer Interaction for Learners". | |

-1991 | Three months (March - May) travelling: in New Zealand (a month) Fiji (a week); Tahiti (a week); USA and Canada (six weeks using Amtrak). | |
+1991 | Three months (March - May) travelling: in New Zealand (a month) Fiji (a week); Tahiti (a week); USA and Canada (six weeks, using Amtrak). | ![]() |

 1991 | Loughborough University.
 Worked for Jim Alty on a project constructing an interface for BT Research Labs, using NeWS and Postscript. | |